makersacademy/ruby-coding-challenge/lib/approach.md

 If not, just divide by 2

 #Q9 - first draft
+How to convert to a string?
-Aware of .to_s (to string) method.
-Check if it can convert a symbol to a string Test with different arguments
+- Aware of .to_s (to string) method.
+- Check if it can convert a symbol to a string.
+This works Test with different arguments

 #Q10 - first draft
 Identify where @ is located, and remove everything before it.
+- Stack overflow search returned partition & last methods.
+- Partition: Creates an array, splitting at specified character
+- Last: returns value of last array element (domain and .com)
-Assign to a variable Take variable and identify where .com is located and remove everything after it Assign to new variable and return it
+- Assign result to a new variable
+Take new variable and identify where .com is located and remove everything after it
+- Aware of split method.
+Does this work here if (".com" is parameter?) - Yes Return domain
+Test with different email addresses as arguments

 #Q11
 #TO COMPLETE